forrestsheldon/BinTF/README.md

 # BinTF
- Utilities for assigning binary labels to transfected cells
+ Normalisation and labeling utilities for transfected cells